 As the name connotes, this vast lying edifice, with its intricately adorned ‘Gopuras‘ and ‘Mandapas‘, was dedicated to Lord Vishnu as Vitthala.
 Pillars that sing- the famous musical pillars of Hampi, a shrine dedicated to the Eagle God Garuda- the Stone Chariot chariot, and intricately carved stone pillars showcasing amazing craftsmanship is certainly worth the praise.

 Vijaya Vittala temple at Hampi is indeed a must-visit for all architectural buffs.

 Entry fee: Rs: 30/- (the same ticket is to be used a few other places too.)

 2) ADMIRE THE ARCHITECTURAL SPLENDOR AT LOTUS MAHAL

-Chitrangi Mahal, or the well known Lotus Mahal, is yet another architectural bliss at Hampi one shouldn’t skip from your to do list.
-Showcasing the glory of Indo-Islamic architecture, Kamal Mahal is situated within the Zenana Enclosure a segregated area that was used by the royal women of Vijayanagara Dynasty.
+Chitrangi Mahal, or the well known Lotus Mahal, is yet another architectural bliss at Hampi one shouldn’t skip from your to-do list.
+Showcasing the glory of Indo-Islamic architecture, Kamal Mahal is situated within the Zenana Enclosure a segregated area that was used by the royal women of the Vijayanagara Dynasty.